Missouri Department of Corrections: Death row

-Potosi Correctional Center (PCC) and Eastern Reception, Diagnostic and Correctional Center (ERDCC) each have a male death row, while Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC) has the female death row.
-ERDCC houses the state's execution chamber.
+Male death row offenders are housed at Potosi Correctional Center (PCC), while female death row offenders are housed at Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
+Eastern Reception, Diagnostic and Correctional Center (ERDCC) houses the State of Missouri execution chamber.

 The first person executed in the modern era was George Mercer who was executed at the Missouri State Penitentiary in Jefferson City, Missouri on January 6, 1989.
-The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Potosi, Missouri.
+The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Mineral Point, Missouri.
 Since April 2005, executions have been 25 miles east of Potosi at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 The first execution at Bonne Terre was #63 Donald Jones.